 How do you do cash application?

-Cash application is one of the most important components of any accounts receivable process.
+It’s one of the most important components of any accounts receivable process.
 At the highest level, there are two ways that cash application is done, manually or automated.
 A manual process involves a cash application specialist going through payments and associated remittance and matching the payment amounts with their associated invoices.
 The cash application specialist will look at the customer name or invoice number on the payment, find the associated remittance and post it to the outstanding accounts receivable invoice in their company’s ERP.
-An automated cash application process goes through the same process, but is able to match payment and remittance at a must faster speed.
-As the cash application process has grown more and more complex, many companies have moved to an automated process, as reducing the staff work load to reduce costs and work burnout and applying cash becomes more important.
+An automated cash application process goes through the same process, but can match payment and remittance at a faster speed.
+As the cash application process has grown more and more complex, many companies have moved to an automated process, as reducing the staff workload to reduce costs and work burnout and applying cash becomes more important.

-The fact is that cash application was not always complex.
-When being paid by check, cash application was pretty straightforward for accounts receivables teams; checks would come in with remittance advice attached, allowing for a simple one to one matching that was basically already completed.
+When being paid by check, cash application was pretty straightforward for accounts receivables teams; checks would come in with remittance advice attached, allowing for a simple one-to-one matching that was basically already completed.
 Many accounts payable teams have adopted electronic payments to reduce costs.
-With the advent of electronic payments – ACH, wire and card – remittances often now comes separate, via mail, email, web portals, or other sources.
+With the advent of electronic payments – ACH, wire, and card – remittances often now comes separately, via mail, email, web portals, or other sources.

 Another issue occurs when accounts payable departments send a single electronic payment for multiple invoices.
 This makes matching a much more difficult process since you can’t just look at dollar amounts of payments to match proper payments to the invoices.
 The remittance now becomes vital as it is the only means of relating the payment to the correct invoices.

 When these challenges come together, it is easy to see why accounts receivable teams are stressed and overworked.
-On top of all this, cash application is a time-sensitive process; its speed and efficiency directly affects a business’s performance.
-In a manual process, a cash application specialist has to retrieve all of the remittances, from mail, email, web portals, and more just to begin.
-For companies that work with multiple retailers and receive remittances daily, just retrieving remittances from web portals requires multiple full time employees.
+On top of all this, cash application is a time-sensitive process; its speed and efficiency directly affect a business’s performance.
+In a manual process, an AR specialist has to retrieve all of the remittances, from mail, email, web portals, and more just to begin.
+For companies that work with multiple retailers and receive remittances daily, just retrieving remittances from web portals requires multiple full-time employees.
 Then they have to use the remittance information to match the payments to the associated invoices to post them to the ERP.